-How Do You Know If A Business or Property Owner Acted Reasonably In Trying To Prevent A Stairway Slip and Fall Accident?
+How Do You Know If A Business or Property Owner Acted Reasonably?

 According to research by Utah Valley University, a large number of slip and fall accidents result in life-altering injuries that most often involve the victim’s (1) knee, ankle, foot; (2) wrist, elbow; (3) back; (4) shoulder; (5) hip; or (6) head, resulting in sprains, bruises, abrasions, and fractures.
 Businesses (and their carriers) know this, too.

-So, when someone is hurt in a slip and fall accident, and they face days, weeks or even months (or longer) of recovery from their bodily injuries, he or she should wonder about how much the business was aware of the danger its customers and guests faced and what, if anything, the business did to prevent the injury from occurring.
+So, when someone is hurt in a slip and fall accident and faces days, weeks, or even months (or longer) of recovery from their bodily injuries, he or she should wonder about how much the business was aware of the danger its customers and guests faced and what, if anything, the business did to prevent the injury from occurring.

 And, the victim should know that Florida’s premises liability laws allow a victim to recover compensation for his or her damages against the business if the victim can prove that the business was negligent and that negligence caused the victim’s damages.

 Is the Business Liable for the Slip and Fall Accident?

 One of the main questions to ask should be – did the business act unreasonably toward its customer’s safety and was its negligence the cause of the accident?
 If so, then the owner or occupant of the property will be legally responsible for paying the victim’s damages like pain and suffering, the medical expenses for the hospital stay or medical treatment, lost wages, and the victim’s present and future rehab needs (home care costs, etc.).

 Stairway Slip and Fall Injury Claims